apache/dubbo-go-samples/game/README.md

 #### consumer size

 The consumer side of the gate is relatively special.
-Because the consumer of the gate needs to call the service in the game, in the game, the consumer directly instantiates the service of a game, and its method directly uses the instantiated object gamebasketball to call, thus realizing the function of a gateway.
+Because the consumer of the gate needs to call the service in the game, the consumer directly instantiates the service of a game, and its method directly uses the instantiated object gamebasketball to call, thus realizing the function of a gateway.

 ```go
 var GameBasketball = new(game.BasketballService)